Do your research

 If you are bringing family members with you, we strongly advise you to travel to Kent alone, in advance of starting your course, to make all the arrangements for housing and schooling and to get a sense of the local area, before bringing your family to join you.
 Deciding where to live may be affected by a range of factors including the proximity to schools and other family-focused services.

 The University does not have on-campus accommodation suitable for families, so you will need to live off-campus.
-If you will be studying and living in Canterbury, we recommend using Home Stamp, which helps students to find good quality private accommodation in Canterbury.
+If you will be studying and living in Canterbury, please see our guide to living off-campus.
 If you are living and studying in Medway, we recommend that you read our housing guide.

 Schooling and childcare